Biography: Georgia Nix Miller

 While in Wichita, Kansas, Miller served on the boards of the Wichita Symphony Orchestra, YWCA and Wichita State University’s Women’s Studies Center.
 She also served on the Wichita School District’s Strategic Planning Committee.

-While in Green Bay, Miller worked as a consultant for The Greater Good, served on United Way Brown County’s Community Partnership for Children and actively participated in raising funds and distributing scholarships for local students to attend post secondary education.
+While in Green Bay, Wisconsin, Miller worked as a consultant for The Greater Good, served on United Way Brown County’s Community Partnership for Children and actively participated in raising funds and distributing scholarships for local students to attend post-secondary education.

-She and Gary have three adult children, five grandchildren and Ms. Kitty.
-She enjoys art, music, books, travel and the great outdoors.
+Georgia and Gary have three adult children, five grandchildren and Ms. Kitty.
+She enjoys the visual arts, music, books, travel and the great outdoors.